l4rm4nd/Kali-Linux-Dockerfile/README.md

 ### Other useful things

 Also [zsh](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH) is installed as default shell.
 You can add some changes directly in the [.zshrc](https://github.com/zMrSec/Kali-Linux-Dockerfile/blob/master/config/.zshrc) file, such as setting your favourite theme.
 _Python-Pip_ and _Golang_ are included, too.
 Finally, WireGuard and a OpenSSH server was installed, which can be used if necessary.
-For WireGuard to work, the container must likely run with `--privileged` and/or `--cap-add=NET_ADMIN --cap-add=NET_RAW --sysctl net.ipv4.ip_forward=1`.
+For WireGuard and Nmap to work, the container must likely run with `--privileged` and/or `--cap-add=NET_ADMIN --cap-add=NET_RAW --sysctl net.ipv4.ip_forward=1`.

 ### Usage